Have you ever paused at dawn and wondered why a single koel bird song can feel like the first warm day of spring arriving inside us?

 | Neighbourhood listening session | 30–60 minutes | Binoculars, local guide, flyers | Shared learning and community bonding |

-| Guided school walk | 45 minutes | Permission from school, simple ID sheets | Youth engagement and environmental education |
+| Guided school walk | 45 minutes | School permission, simple ID sheets | Youth engagement and environmental education |

 | Journaling prompt series | 5–10 minutes per entry | Journal, pen, optional recording app | Improved observation and personal reflection |